Meet the Learning Cloud!

 Get your team on board

-Part of prioritizing continuous learning in the workplace is creating an environment where learning is not only encouraged but expected is shifting the thinking of everyone on the team.
+Part of prioritizing continuous learning in the workplace is creating an environment where learning is encouraged and expected.
 Talk to your team and explain the benefits of continuous or constant learning on a team and individual level.
-Explain that continuous learning:

 • Keeps their skills and knowledge updated